 SDG Lecture Series

-The Sustainable Development Goals: Ambivalences of a Global Agenda
+Goals for Sustainable Development: Ambivalences of a Global Agenda

-Is there a need for reform of the individual goals or of the entire 2030 Agenda, or does their implementation actually offer the possibility of a sustainable society?
+Is there a need for reform of the individual goals or the entire 2030 Agenda, or does their implementation actually hold out the possibility of a sustainable society?

 In a kick-off event, the goals will be discussed from a scientific and political perspective, and a closing event will draw a conclusion of the series of events and provide a (hopefully) constructive outlook.

 The lecture series is sponsored by the Kellner & Stoll Foundation and the University of Bremen.